g-savitha/ArthaChakra-telegram-bot/README.md

 - Node.js: A JavaScript runtime environment
 - Typescript: A typed superset of JavaScript
-- Render.com: A platform to host the website
+- Railway.app: A platform to host the website
 - Telegram API: Interact with the Telegram bot platform
 - MongoDB: A NoSQL database for storing user data